 DELCORA has a year 2021 annual budget of over \$63 million in expenses which includes \$12.8 million budgeted for debt service.
 Moody's Investors Service affirmed an Aa3 rating of DELCORA \$158 million of sewer revenue debt and assigned a stable outlook in December 2017.
 As of December 31, 2020, the net asset value was approximately \$198 million.
 Moody's evaluation was based on a large and stable Delaware County service area, long-term service contracts with communities and Regional Authorities that provide DELCORA stability in collections, and efficient management and operating protocols and procedures.
 The cost of the capital projects will be paid from sewer revenue bond issuance.
 DELCORA will recover system capital costs through the annual sewer system user fee charge.
-As shown in the Alternatives Analysis herein, the cost to remain with the City of Philadelphia would result in even higher rates to offset the future cost of treatment.
+As shown in the Alternatives

+Analysis herein, the cost to remain with the City of Philadelphia would result in even higher rates to offset the future cost of treatment.

-Section 6.4 of this Plan details the proposed legal/regulatory procedures of the transfer of assets to Aqua.
+Section 6.4 of this Plan details the proposed legal/regulatory procedures of the potential transfer of assets to Aqua depending on the outcome of the prior mentioned PAPUC Application and litigation in the Courts.
 Aqua financial capabilities exceed those of DELCORA to implement the selected alternative.
 Upon the sale of the system, all outstanding debt will be paid off.
 Rates and charges will be governed by Aqua and the PUC.
-The DELCORA website(2) provides additional information on the future rate projections to DELCORA's customers.